Sponsored Post: Velvet Finishes sponsored this post but all opinions are 100% my own with complete honesty. See my full disclosure policy here.

 Once the cabinet was painted inside and out, I applied Protect on the top.
 Protect is a Velvet Finishes product that is a polyurethane.
 It gives the furniture a nice protection against life’s bumps and bruises, as their website says.
 I used a clear glaze on the rest of the cabinet.
 I had ordered the dark glaze but decided to go with clear and it is a different product.

 One door is missing the glass so I decided this is the perfect time to use the hardware cloth.
 It reminds me of chicken wire but the mesh is finer.
 I also decided to spray paint the hardware silver to match the hardware cloth.
 Then I put it all together.
 To finish the raw edge of the hardware cloth I glued ribbon around it.
 On the short sides, I glued a piece of ribbon.
 Then cut the corners on the long pieces on a diagonal and glued over the edge of the short pieces of ribbon.

 What a wonderful way to make your world colorful with Velvet Finishes Paint.

 Join your Fab Furniture Flippin’ Contest™ November hosts, Lynn of Fern Avenue and Thea of Sweet Tea Refinishing for more colorful projects with Velvet Finishes Paint.

 The Fab Furniture Flippin’ Contest is open only to the entrants who have signed up through the group Facebook page.
 If you are an active, furniture flippin’ blogger, and you’d like to participate in future contests, we’d love to have you!
-Please contact us [email protected] find out how!
+Please contact us at [email protected] to find out how!

 Participants, by entering your project into The Fab Furniture Flippin’ Contest, you are giving the contest hosts, sponsors, and judges permission to share one photo, with a link/tag back to your blog, for the purpose of promoting the contest and announcing the winner/favorite picks on our blogs/websites and social media pages.